-Law Firm SEO Experts with Over 60 Years of Combined Digital Marketing Experience – Hire the Team That’s Obsessed With Rankings in Google!
+Law Firm SEO Experts with over 60 Years Combined Experience

 We know what it’s like.
 You’re ready to take your firm to the next level.
 All you need is for the phone to start ringing.

 And you’ve done everything that you’ve been told to do to raise your site to the top of the search results.
-You’ve listened to the so-called gurus, and might have even spent big bucks on SEO companies that promised quick results.
+You’ve listened to the so-called gurus, and might have even spent big bucks on law firm SEO companies that promised quick results.

 But when you look at the search results and see how much better your competitors are doing, all you can do is ask yourself why they’re winning and you’re not.